tftuner/prototype_user_guide/README.md

 ## Patch for gpu_metrics issue

 There is a bug in NNI when it reads gpu_metrics in some scenarios.
 To solve it, please run the following 2 commands to patch a file.
-Please remind that this needs to be done again whenever NNI is reinstalled.

 ```bash
 nni_path=`python -c "from nni.package_utils import get_nni_installation_path as func;print(func())"`
 wget https://github.com/tftuner/prototype_user_guide/releases/download/v2.0.1/gpuScheduler.js -O $nni_path/training_service/local/gpuScheduler.js